nuridak/Resume/README.md

 - Interface to interact with GitHub: [**GitHub Desktop**](https://desktop.github.com)
     - We will need it to clone repositories from GitHub and pushing our changes to it

-- **NOTE**: If you are familiar with anything that you could use instead of what I used feel free to do so

 ## Instructions

 ### How to setup Jekyll